lyteword/chspurgeon-tod/volume-4/psalm-103.md

 (d) Eternally, in themselves considered.

-2\.The separation effected.
+2\.
+The separation effected.

 (a) By whom?
 "He hath, "etc.

 (b) How?
 By his own Son coming between the sinner and his sins.

-3\.The Re-union prevented.
+3\.
+The Re-union prevented.
 "As far, "etc. When east and west meet, then, and not till then, will the reunion take place.
 As the two extremities of a straight line can never meet, and cannot be lengthened without receding further from each other, so it will ever be with a pardoned sinner and his sins. *G. R.*

 **Verses 13-14.** "The Tender Pity of the Lord."
 See "Spurgeon's Sermons, "No. 941.

 **Verses 13-14.**

-1\.Whom God pities; "them that fear him."
+1\.
+Whom God pities; "them that fear him."

-2\.How he pities "as a father pitieth his children."
+2\.
+How he pities "as a father pitieth his children."

-3\.Why he pities; "for he knoweth our frame."
+3\.
+Why he pities; "for he knoweth our frame."
 He hath reason to know out frame, for he framed us, and having himself made man of the dust, "he remembers that we are dust." *Matthew Henry.*

 **Verse 14.**

-1\.Man's Constitution.
+1\.
+Man's Constitution.

-2\.God's Consideration. *W. D.*
+2\.
+God's Consideration. *W. D.*

 **Verse 15.** Man's earthly career.
 His rise, progress, glory, fall, and oblivion.

 **Verses 15-18.**

-1\.What man is when left to himself.
+1\.
+What man is when left to himself.
 "As for man, "etc. (a) What here?
 His days are as grass, his glory as the flower of grass. (b) What hereafter? swept away by a blighting wind, by a blast of divine anger—known no more on the earth, known only in perdition.

-2\.What the mercy of God does for him. (a) Makes a covenant of grace on his behalf flora everlasting. (b) Makes a covenant of peace with hint in this life. (c) Makes a covenant of promise to him for an eternity to come.
+2\.
+What the mercy of God does for him. (a) Makes a covenant of grace on his behalf flora everlasting. (b) Makes a covenant of peace with hint in this life. (c) Makes a covenant of promise to him for an eternity to come.

-3\.Who are the objects of this mercy? (a) Those who fear God. (b) Who walk in the footsteps of pious ancestors. (c) Who rely upon covenant mercy. (d) Who are faithful to their covenant engagements. *G. R.*
+3\.
+Who are the objects of this mercy? (a) Those who fear God. (b) Who walk in the footsteps of pious ancestors. (c) Who rely upon covenant mercy. (d) Who are faithful to their covenant engagements. *G. R.*

 **Verse 18.** The covenant, in what respects we can keep it, in what frame of mind it must be kept, and what is the practical proof of so doing.